What Is An LEI Number?

 How Much Does an LEI Cost?

 The cost of registering for an LEI number can vary.
-LEI Lookup offers discounts if you choose a multi-year package.
-When you select an LEI number for two years or more, the LEI Lookup will automate the annual renewal process for you so that you don't need to take care of it each year.
+LEI Lookup offers discounts if a multi-year package is chosen.
+When opting for a 3- or 5-year registration, LEI Lookup will take care of the subsequent annual renewals, so that the customer does not need to take any action.